Facedown EP: Composition

 Musically, Facedown is composed in the styles of art rock, indie pop and ambient pop, which Bevis Man of DIY described as "sitting somewhere between the bleak art rock of Joy Division and the indie-pop that might well find its way onto the playlists of mainstream radio".
 The EP opens with the ballad "Facedown", an ambient torch song.
 Its production contains "angelic" whispers, twinkling chimes, "icy" and "wintry" bells, fragmented drum beats, a "shadowy" synth line, swirling and "shimmering" ambient guitars, "gloomy" vocals, pianos and low, "patient" and "synth-heavy" harmonics.
 Man said the track "echoes of the wintry feel" of Sigur Rós, while Jared Cohen of The Journal described the song as "Bon Iver on synths", stating it is evocative of the xx and M83.
 The following track, "The City", is an upbeat indie rock, electronica and dance-pop song.
 Composed of "maxed out" drum machines, "buzzing" keyboards and gated percussion, the track's lyrics revolve around the theme of urban loneliness, with Healy singing: "If you wanna find love then you know where the city is".
 Ian Cohen of Pitchfork said the song "confidently [thumps] like the best Big Pink singles do", while American Songwriters Robert Crawford remarked that it "sounded like anthemic British indie-rock filtered through the neon disco ball of M83's dance-pop".

 The third song on Facedown, "Antichrist", was described by Crawford as dark and stoic, a sentiment echoed by Tom Connick of NME, who deemed it "doomy, gloomy and powerful".
 Containing gothic influences, Consequences Samantha Small said the track's production was akin to "the rise and fall of a wave", built on a hard, "crashing" drum beat, synths, "glittering" guitars and a "powerful" synth organ.
 Thematically, the song focuses on topics such as such as atheism, enlightenment and the singer's relationship with his mother.
-The lyrics, which the Alternative Press staff opined "read like a poem", are composed entirely by Healy and discuss his inability to believe in "in something he cannot see", instead choosing to believe in love, singing: "Well, criminals and liars, keep him in your cell as a privilege of mine / Well, I love the house that we live in, I love you all too much".
+The lyrics, which the Alternative Press staff opined "read like a poem", are composed entirely by Healy and discuss his inability to believe in "something he cannot see", instead choosing to believe in love, singing: "Well, criminals and liars, keep him in your cell as a privilege of mine / Well, I love the house that we live in, I love you all too much".
 The EP's fourth and final song, "Woman", is a downbeat, quiet and stripped-back ballad.
 A torch song, its production is devoid of drums, consisting of merely Healy's vocals, "moody" soundscapes, atmospheric synths, simple, "gently" chiming guitar reverb and emo melodies.
 Lyrically, the song recounts an experience Healy had with a prostitute in Belfast when he was 17 years old, singing that he "fell in love with [her] a little bit" but did not solicit her services.